Zondax/filecoin-solidity/docs/introduction/assumptions.md

 sidebar_position: 3
 ---

-A series of assumptions and suppositions have been established in order to assure the correct functionality of the libraries.
-If any of these are not met, we cannot guarantee the library will work as expected.
+The libraries has been developed under the following set of assumptions:

 - Filecoin actors API has been tested through the rust integration module located in the ref-fvm repository [:link:](https://github.com/Zondax/ref-fvm/tree/lola/fixes).

-The builtin-actors submodule [:link:](https://github.com/Zondax/filecoin-solidity/tree/master/testing) present in this repository is the latest version tested on.
+- The builtin-actors submodule [:link:](https://github.com/Zondax/filecoin-solidity/tree/master/testing) in this repository is the latest version tested on.

-Any newer version could break the library functionality.
+- FEVM and Wallaby are still under development.
+It make happen that newer versions could break or introduce issues in this library.

--
+- Given the immutability of contracts, changes upstreams or in external dependencies may affect the current functionality.